ZDroid/XDroid/README.md

 * `site`
 * `feed`

-### Adding a new command
+### New command

-Adding new command isn't hard.
+Adding a new command isn't hard.
 The best solution is to append your commands to the file end, with consistent indent.
 Syntax:

 ```python
   if msg.find("+command") != -1: